K3res/PassGenGo/README.md

 ## Remarks

-In this Program is 2 function for the encryption.
-Here explain:
+In this program, there are two functions for encryption.
-1. `-en` is there to encrypt in the program the new generated password.
+  1. `-en` is used to encrypt the newly generated password(s) within the program.
-2. `-enxp` is there to encrypt any single password.
+  2. `-enxp` is used to encrypt any single input password.

-For the decrypt options `-de` you musst put first the encrypted Password , then set a comma `,` and then set your Key.
+For the decryption option -de, you must first input the encrypted password, then set a comma ,, and finally input your key.

-For the 3 Options `-o, -ex` and `-enxp` you musst set the arguments with the `=""` symbol to avoid that your terminal missinterpret some special Characters.
+Concerning the three options -o, -ex, and -enxp, you must set the arguments with the ="" symbol to avoid your terminal misinterpreting some special characters.

 ## Usage